mshahulpm/atmosol-interview/README.md

 ## Implemented info
-1. created a class for chess interface with next move methods and validation for bishops located src/interface/chess.ts
+1. created a class for chess interface with next move methods and validation for bishops located in src/interface/chess.ts
 2. provided two apis

 Get   /chess/start     - to start the game